FIU–Miami football brawl

 The FIU–Miami football brawl was a bench-clearing brawl that occurred on October 14, 2006, during a college football game between the University of Miami Hurricanes and the Florida International University Golden Panthers (now Panthers) at the Miami Orange Bowl in Miami, Florida, United States.

 Background

 The brawl occurred on the field at the Miami Orange Bowl.

 The main campuses of Florida International University (FIU) and the University of Miami (Miami) are only 9 mi apart.
-FIU is a public university located in western Miami, playing at Pitbull Stadium.
+FIU is a public university located in western Miami, playing at FIU Stadium.
 Miami is a private university in the suburb of Coral Gables, which at the time played its home games at the Miami Orange Bowl.
 The game in which the brawl took place was intended to be the first in the "City Line Series," an annual series between the two Miami-area schools.
 Miami was heavily favored over FIU, which was in its fifth season of football and in its second year in the National Collegiate Athletic Association's (NCAA) Division I Football Bowl Subdivision.